zejacobi/ProjectEuler/README.md

 the satisfaction of figuring out the problems on your own, you probably shouldn't be reading my answers!

+Out of extreme laziness, I've added a short-cut to running the most recent solution.
+All you have to do is run `python ./run_last_solution.py` from the main directory.
+This was also kind of necessary to have a sane module structure.

 ## Funniest Solutions
 These are the solutions where I do something ridiculous (or clever) and are the ones I recommend checking out if you want to get a sense for the kind of programming I find interesting: